theohuang/Gradient-boosting/README.md

 This respository contains code to apply gradient boosting extend MMRpro prediction of carrying mutations of MLH1, MSH2, and MSH6.
 All code is written by Theodore Huang except where specified.

 ## Running the code
-In order to reproduce the simulation results, run "GradientBoostingClusterDiff10.R".
-Note that the code is intended to be used with the Harvard FAS cluster.
+In order to reproduce the simulation results, run "GradientBoostingSimulaton_lp.R".
+Note that the code is intended to be used with the Harvard FAS Odyssey cluster.
 The BayesMendel R package, which can be found at https://projects.iq.harvard.edu/bayesmendel/bayesmendel-r-package, is also required to run the code.

 ## The rest of files are all described below: